confluentinc/event-streaming-patterns/docs/event-processing/event-router.md

+---
+seo:
+   title: Event Router
+   description: Event Routers are used to route Events to different Event Streams based on data or metadata values contained in each Event.
+---

 # Event Router
 [Event Streams](../event-stream/event-stream.md) may contain [Events](../event/event.md) which can be separated logically by some attribute.
 The routing of Events to dedicated Streams may allow for simplified [Event Processing](event-processor.md) and [Event Sink](../event-sink/event-sink.md) solutions.